 When I refer to Satan, I don’t think of a red naked man with horns and a pitchfork.
 That is a fairy tale that I haven’t believed since maybe the age of 5 years.

 I don’t believe that Satan unto himself is of flesh.
 Satan is simply a spirit, an evil one that wants to separate us from God, and therefore prevent our access to the Kingdom, and to blessings while here on Earth.
+He infiltrates the flesh.
+He overcomes the minds of the weak and convinces them that they act on their own accord.

 Satan doesn’t want us to know how powerful we are through the Holy Spirit.
-That’s why he’s able to block our access to God.
+That’s why he’s anxious to block our access to God.
 He (his spirit) wants us to think that he is more than a mere spirit, a thought, an imagining.
 He wants us to believe that he has power over us.

 But, he doesn’t, provided we don’t surrender to him.